Josh9182/SQL-Projects/SQL-Portfolio/Analyzing Consumer Database.md

 ## What is the average age of our consumers?

-After using the function above we can see the first 5 rows, which include the age of our consumers.
+After using the function above, we can see the first five rows, which include the age of our consumers.
 With about 1000 rows, averaging the ```age``` column would not only take time but could lead to errors due to the massive amount of data available.

 While we can calculate the average manually, SQL can quickly, efficiently, and correctly analyze and calculate the query we provide it.

-In the section below we will calculate the average rounded age of our consumers, and as a bonus, find the average age by profession.
+In the section below, we will calculate the average rounded age of our consumers, and as a bonus, find the average age by profession.

 [In]